 Each seed is given a random azimuth angle.
-It is then given a random distance that conforms to the probability distribution function of the current forest cover of the parent.
+It is then given a random distance that conforms to the probability distribution function of the current forest cover of the parent (see more about spatial disperse behavior seed distribution here).
 Once the seed has an azimuth and a distance, the function determines which grid cell it should drop in.